Name: Callum Morton

 In the days after the MK Dons win, Morton suffered an injury to his shoulder in the gym, which eventually required surgery.
 It was unclear at first what the damage might be, with a couple of weeks mooted as a possible duration.
 Sadly, Morton needed surgery and returned to West Brom for rehabilitation.

 He returned to Lincoln early in February 2021 to finish the final stages of his comeback and become a part of the squad for the League One run-in.
+He scored on his first game back, a depressing 2-1 defeat at home against Fleetwood Town, and again as we drew 1-1 with Sunderland, but was not suited as a direct replacement for Tom Hopper when the latter got injured and often struggled with the physical presence of League One defenders.

 These profiles will evolve into a full set of squad profiles which can be found here.
 When a player arrives at Sincil Bank, or departs the club, we will update their profiles and move them to our former player’s pages.
 We will also update any major absences, injuries or events as they happen on the player’s page.